|Salary:||£37,099 to £42,978 per annum|

 The ability to travel between police establishments and ARU campuses is required for roles within the ARU PEQF programmes.

-Excited and motivated candidates should contact Gias Uddin, Principal Instructor in Police Education, at email@example.com for an informal discussion.
+For an informal discussion, please contact Gias Uddin, Principal Instructor in Police Education, at firstname.lastname@example.org.

 We value diversity at ARU Direct and welcome applications from all sections of the community.